How to Build a Website From HTML: Step-by-Step Checklist

 2. Forgetting meta viewport:

-- Always include to ensure mobile scaling.
+- Always include

 3. Large unoptimized images:

-- Optimize images with tools like ImageOptim or use modern formats like WebP and set width/height attributes.
+- Optimize images with tools like ImageOptim or use modern formats like WebP, and set width/height attributes.

 4. Not testing across browsers: